-With the scientific name Cedrus Deodara, the Deodar Cedar is one of those coniferous plants that is best known for their ‘weeping’ habits.
-Their name derives from the Sanskrit word ‘devadaru’ which refers to the ‘timber of gods’.
+With the scientific name Cedrus Deodara, the Deodar Cedar is one of those coniferous plants that is best known for its ‘weeping’ habits.
+Their name derives from the Sanskrit word devadaru which translates as ‘timber of gods’.

-If you’re wondering how to identify the Deodar Cedar: it’s pretty simple.
 These trees can be identified by their striking physical attributes.
-For instance, they exhibit long, coniferous needles (ranging between one to two inches) and are available in deep blue and greenish colors.
+For instance, they exhibit long, coniferous needles (ranging between one and two inches) and are available in deep blue and greenish colors.

-As with many other variants of Cedar, these plants require the maximum exposure from the sun and thrive best in moist and sandy soils.
-The Deodar Cedar Trees can assume a height of 40 to 50 feet,
+As with many other variants of Cedar, these plants require maximum exposure to the sun and thrive best in moist and sandy soils.
+The Deodar Cedar Trees can assume a height of 40 to 50 feet.

 2. Eastern Red Cedar

-Scientifically termed as the Juniperus Virginiana, the Eastern Cedar is a part of the Cypress family.
-This species of plant is primarily grown in the Eastern regions of the United States and they can assume a height of 20 m to 40 m.
+Scientifically termed Juniperus Virginiana, the Eastern Cedar is a part of the Cypress family.
+This species of plant is primarily grown in the Eastern regions of the United States and can reach a height of 20 to 40 feet.

-In some instances, however, they take up size of 100 m or even higher.
-The Eastern Cedar is widely touted to be the ‘Aromatic Cedar’ because of its intense, woody smell.
+The Eastern Cedar is widely touted as the ‘Aromatic Cedar’ because of its intense, woody smell.
 The same wood also creates a range of organic oils that may be used for lining closets and moderately sized drawers to prevent the infestation of insects.

-The Eastern Red Cedar produces the most versatile and durable variants of woods that are primarily used in making furniture, floor, and siding walls.
+The Eastern Red Cedar produces the most versatile and durable wood variants primarily used in making furniture, floors, and siding walls.

 3. Western Red Cedar

-Abundantly found in the Northwestern parts of the United States and Canada, the Western Red Cedar is perhaps best defined as a Cypress tree.
-It belongs to the Cupressaceae family of Cedars and is often touted to be the Pacific Cedar.
+The Western Red Cedar is perhaps best defined as a Cypress tree.
+It is abundantly found in the Northwestern parts of the United States and Canada.
+It belongs to the Cupressaceae family of Cedars and is often touted as the Pacific Cedar.

 These Cedar trees are incredibly large and can assume a size of up to 200 ft or higher.
-They also sustain for years, and in certain instances, the Western Red Cedar Trees has survived for more than 1,000 years.
+They also last for years; in certain instances, the Western Red Cedar trees have survived for over 1,000 years.

 4. Atlas Cedar

-Abundantly found in the Moroccan Atlas Mountains, these Cedars witness a slow to moderate growth.
+These cedars are abundantly found in the Moroccan Atlas Mountains, where they witness slow to moderate growth.
 They also have a striking pyramid-like structure whereby their silhouette is large and open.
 For proper and consistent growth, these trees require full or at least partial shade.

 They generally thrive well in moist and well-watered soil and can comfortably sustain drought or harsh winds.
 These trees, however, are more likely to be affected by pests.
-That is why; you should occasionally spray them with pesticides to avoid similar infestation.
+That is why you should occasionally spray them with pesticides to avoid infestation.

 5. Cyprian Cedar